wompking/simplyDatapacks/README.md

 Here's a list of all the tweaks it adds:
 * Charged creepers are faster
 * Falling out of the end teleports you back into the overworld

+## Stabilized Ender Teleportation Core
+###### Datapack Author: wompking
+This datapack adds a teleportation item.
+Its dependencies are:
+* Crafting Core
+* Mechanical Compactinator

+When the item is used, the user teleports forwards ~25 blocks.
+If used too many times in a short period, negative effects can occur to the user.

 ## FAQ
 ***Q: Hey, I have a datapack idea / datapack that I would like to add to this list.
 How can I do this?***